 National Tertiary Teaching Excellence Awards

-Introduced by the government in 2001, the Tertiary Teaching Excellence Awards are nationally contested annual awards, giving recognition to outstanding tertiary teachers.
+Introduced by the government in 2001, the Tertiary Teaching Excellence Awards are nationally contested awards, giving recognition to outstanding tertiary teachers.

-Teaching Excellence at the University of Auckland
+Teaching excellence at The University of Auckland

 Find out what makes an excellent teacher from Director of Teaching and Learning Dr Kevin Morris and our 2013 national Tertiary Teaching Excellence Award winners.